deepraining/lila/docs/config.md

     // alias -> real name
     e: 'env', // environment
     l: 'local', // local name
-    o: 'out' // whether use outResolveAlias.
+    o: 'out', // Whether to use outResolveAlias.
+    w: 'onlyWebpack' // Only run webpack task, without gulp, for dist and sync command.
 }
 ```

 ## local

-* `desc`: Current local name, used to get `local option`, can and always be specified from command line.
+* `desc`: Current local name, used to get `local option`, can and always be specified from command line by `-l`.
 * `type`: `string`
 * `default`: Empty
 * `since`: `v0.2.0`